Dan is a licensed electrician and has been a homeowner for 40 years. He has nearly always done his own repair and improvement tasks.

 - The floor is 15' and 5", or a total 185" wide.
 Half of that is 92 ½", or 7 full tiles plus one tile cut to 8 ½" wide.
 As 8 ½" is more than six inches this is acceptable; mark the other end of the room the same distance and draw a line, either by pencil or chalk line the length of the room.

 - The floor is 16' and 5", or a total of 197".
 Half of that is 98 ½", or 8 full tiles plus one tile cut to 2 ½" wide.
 The last tile is less than 6" and is therefore unacceptable.
 The solution is to move the mark ½ tile, or 6", to one side and remark the floor.
 The measurements to the walls are now 92 ½" on one side (7 tiles plus one at 8 ½") and 104 ½" (8 tiles plus one at 8 ½").
-The total width is still 197" and the cut tiles are both 8 ½" wide, which is acceptable.
-Mark both ends of the room at this measurement at make a line between marks.
+The total width is still 197," and the cut tiles are both 8 ½" wide, which is acceptable.
+Mark both ends of the room at this measurement and make a line between marks.
 Note that when we made the new mark by moving the original one ½ of a tile, it was not dependent on our measurements; it will always be ½ of a tile.

 Different sizes of tiles require slightly different calculations, but the result is still a requirement that edge tiles be no less than ½ of a tile and the same procedure is still carried out.
-Alternatively to calculations, once the center is found tiles can be laid across the floor without sticking them down and the distance from the last tile to the wall checked.
+Alternatively to calculations, once the center is found, tiles can be laid across the floor without sticking them down, and the distance from the last tile to the wall checked.
 If less than the minimum, move the first tile ½ of a tile and try again.

-Repeat the process in the other direction so that two lines are drawn on the floor, with the point they cross either at the center of the room of close to it.
+Repeat the process in the other direction so that two lines are drawn on the floor, with the point they cross either at the center of the room or close to it.
 A good suggestion is to make these lines before the sealer applied in the preceding section is applied as the lines are much more permanent that way.
 If a chalk line is used, gently blow away the extra chalk dust before either sealing or laying tile.

 Laying the New Tile